Wills and Probate Solicitors

 Disbursements to be added to this fee:

-Disbursements are costs related to your matter that are payable to third parties, such as court fees.
-We handle the payment of the disbursements on your behalf to ensure an efficient process.
+Disbursements are costs related to your matter that are payable to third parties, such as court fees or advertising charges.
+We handle the payment of the disbursements on behalf of clients to ensure an efficient process.

 Potential additional costs